waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Seafoam Islands B3F Water Current (East):** The strong water current on B4F is disabled by pushing a single, isolated boulder at (20, 7) on B3F into a hole at (20, 6).

 ## B. Ongoing Puzzles & Investigations
 - **Seafoam Islands B4F Western Water Current:** The current at (8, 12) is too strong to SURF against.
-The solution is likely on an upper floor (B1F or B2F).
+The solution is likely on an upper floor (B1F or B2F). **Hypothesis Failed:** Exploration of B1F and B2F revealed no solution.
+New hypothesis: The main boulder puzzle on B3F is the key.
 - **NPC Kris (B4F):** The NPC Kris at (8, 3) on B4F has information relevant to progressing.
 (Currently inaccessible due to water current).

 ## C. Confirmed Unsolvable / Dead Ends
-- **Seafoam Islands B3F Main Boulder Puzzle:** The `boulder_puzzle_solver` tool confirmed this is unsolvable from the western platform (turn #88200).
-The purpose of this puzzle remains unknown.
-It does not appear to affect the water currents.
+- **Seafoam Islands B3F Main Boulder Puzzle:** The `boulder_puzzle_solver` tool confirmed this is unsolvable from the western platform (turn #88200). **Re-evaluating this conclusion.** It's possible the tool was flawed or the input was incorrect.

 # IV.
 Tool Development & Strategy

 ## A. Development Log
-- **Pathfinder Tool (Invalid Path):** The tool generated multiple invalid paths that attempted to move through 'impassable' tiles.
-The root cause was flawed traversal logic in the `is_traversable` function that did not correctly account for all tile transition rules.
-The tool has been rewritten with more robust logic.
-- **Boulder Puzzle Solver (SURF Inability):** The tool was unable to account for SURF when pathfinding to boulders, leading to incorrect 'No solution found' results.
-The tool has been upgraded to include SURF logic in its internal pathfinder.
 - **Pathfinder Tool (Invalid Path - Elevated Ground):** The tool generated a path from `ground` to `elevated_ground`, which is an invalid move.
 The `is_traversable` function was updated to correctly restrict movement between `ground` and `elevated_ground` unless `steps` are used.

-## B. Brainstorming: New Agents
-- **Hypothesis Generator Agent:** An agent that takes a failed action and the current game state as input, and outputs a list of new, testable hypotheses to investigate.
-This could help structure problem-solving and avoid repetitive loops.